 - Nextworth works similarly, with free shipping and recommended quotes to fit the product you’re selling.
 Compare prices to see which service is likely to earn you more for the device.
 Again, there are no shipping costs to contend with, and users are paid through PayPal or by check.

 - Decluttr is a smartphone app whose barcode scanner makes listing your products easy.

-- For more options, most major ecommerce sites let users sell their used electronics and parts, including eBay, Amazon, Decluttr, Facebook Marketplace, and Craigslist.
+- For more options, most major ecommerce sites let users sell their used electronics and parts, including eBay, Amazon, Facebook Marketplace, and Craigslist.

-- Teechip handles printing, shipping, and customer service, so all users have to do is upload their clothing designs, attract customers, and pay a 7% fee on their gross payout amount.
+- TeeChip handles printing, shipping, and customer service, so all users have to do is upload their designs in more than two dozen categories, attract customers, and pay a 7% fee on their gross payout amount.

 If you don’t have your own stuff to sell, head to a few local garage sales and look for discount items to sell at a markup online.
 Head out first thing in the day to get the best merchandise and consider a second run toward the end, when sellers might be more open to negotiations.
 Preliminary research on what items resell well always helps as well.
 Common resale sites include:

 - Craigslist, for those that don’t know, is a classifieds website where users can buy, sell, and exchange most any product or service.
 It’s a simple platform to use, but given the site’s relatively little oversight or restrictions, all transactions are basically conducted at your own risk.